 Her goal is to inspire people with the knowledge that solutions are already underway.

-SULLIVAN: “I don’t think that we’re responding very well anymore to the facts, to the statistics.
+Sullivan: “I don’t think that we’re responding very well anymore to the facts, to the statistics.
 I think we need signs of hope, we need signs of progress.
-We need examples of how do we get from here to there.”Photographer focuses on positive: growth of renewable energy well under way.
-Click To Tweet
+We need examples of how do we get from here to there.””Photographer Click To Tweet

 And she hopes her photos, which emphasize the human element in solving the problem, will encourage others to take positive action on climate change.